Merbromin poisoningCinfacrom poisoning; Mercurochrome poisoning; Stellachrome poisoning

 - Tube through the mouth into the stomach to wash out the stomach (gastric lavage)

-If you take medicine to reverse the poison (antidote) within 1 week, recovery is usually likely.
-If the poisoning has occurred over a long period of time, some mental problems may be permanent.
+If the person takes an antidote to reverse the poison within 1 week, recovery is usually likely.
+If the poisoning has occurred over a long period of time, some mental and nervous system problems may be permanent.